 \textit{Fairness.} Following the fairness evaluation in \cite{friedrich2024fairdiffusion}, we compute equity-scaled FID (ES-FID) \cite{luo2024fairvision,tian2024fairseg} which penalizes quality disparities across demographic subgroups:

 where $\mathcal{A}^i$ denotes subgroups for protected attribute $i$.
 ES-FID equals FID when all subgroups have identical quality, and increases with disparity.

-\textit{Downstream utility.} We train disease classifiers on synthetic data and evaluate on real data (TSTR), reporting AUROC, equity-scaled AUROC (ES-AUC), Difference in Equalized Odds (DEOdds), and underdiagnosis rate: the false positive rate for `No Finding' predictions at the subgroup level~\cite{seyyed2021underdiagnosis}.
+\textit{Downstream utility.} We train disease classifiers on synthetic data and evaluate on real data (TSTR), reporting AUROC, equity-scaled AUROC (ES-AUC), Difference in Equalized Odds (DEOdds, the larger of the maximum across-subgroup gap in true-positive rate and in false-positive rate; lower is fairer), and underdiagnosis rate: the false positive rate for `No Finding' predictions at the subgroup level~\cite{seyyed2021underdiagnosis}.